mattmassicotte/Empire/README.md

 ### Keys

-The index key is a criticial component of your record.
+The index key is a critical component of your record.
 Queries are **only** possible on components of the index key.

 ```swift
 @IndexKeyRecord("lastName", "firstName")